sum01/aur-packages/README.md

 # General
-This is where I'll upload any of my Arch User Repository PKGBUILD's.
+This is where I'll upload any of my Arch User Repository stuff.